 This committee interacts with students in Baton Rouge helping to share programs and increase educational opportunities between AAF-BR and area colleges and universities.
 Activities include helping to maintain student AAF Chapters at LSU, and also interacting with LSU’s College of Design, Southern University students and others within our area’s prolific community and technical college system.
 Committee members also organize scholarship efforts, help to administrate internship programs through local colleges

-This committee works to increase the cultural diversity of our membership by coordinating activities with other committees.
-Responsibilities include assisting with membership recruitment, assisting in scheduling speakers who bring new ideas on multiculturalism to the industry, working with Student Outreach to recognize top minority talent for entry-level positions, getting the membership to participate in activities that increase understanding of diversity and its importance in careers and the workplace as well as connect minority students with professionals in the industry.
+This committee works to increase the cultural diversity of our membership on its own and by coordinating activities with other committees.
+Responsibilities include assisting with membership recruitment, recommending any speakers who may bring new ideas on multiculturalism to the industry, working with College Connection/Student Outreach to recognize top minority talent for entry-level positions and connecting students with the industry.
+This committee also seeks pro bono marketing and advertising support opportunities to minority or multi-cultural organizations serving our community.

 Programs & Workshops